RaphaelBts/MovieSearch/README.md

 ```
 - **All screenings of a certain movie on a specific date in your favorite movie theater** (example: movie Uncharted in Pathe Boulogne)
 ```
-Screenings of Uncharted tomorrow in Pathe Boulogne
+Screenings of The Batman tomorrow in Pathé Boulogne
 ```
 ```
-Screenings of Uncharted in 4 days in Pathe Boulogne
+Screenings of The Batman in 4 days in Pathé Boulogne
 ```

 ### 4. MovieSearch can recommand you movies: